 Easy choice, right?
 Not so much in the IT world.
-Despite everything we know about human motivation, we still constantly hear IT and security leaders trying to coax end users into taking security more seriously.
-Everywhere you turn, someone is calling an organization’s end users “the weakest link” in the cybersecurity plan.
+Despite everything we know about human motivation, we still constantly hear IT and security leaders trying to shame end users into taking cybersecurity more seriously.
+Everywhere you turn, training materials call end users “the weakest link” in the cybersecurity plan.
 It’s especially common in marketing materials and social media posts from security awareness and training providers.

 We’re not saying it’s untrue to say that end users are involved in most attacks.
-But we are saying it’s counterproductive to approach them as a liability rather than asset.
+But we are saying it’s counterproductive to build cybersecurity training that sees people as a liability rather than asset.

 Research shows that about 80% of successful data breaches involve some form of social engineering.
 But how many of your employees will eagerly embrace a defense-in-depth security culture if you approach them as the problem instead of part of the solution?

-Rather than viewing your end users as a weakness to offset, enlist them as frontline defenders.
+Rather than viewing your employees as a weak link to offset, enlist them as frontline defenders.
 Call them an extension of the security team.
 Pump them up as a critical piece of the overall data protection effort.
 Show them that they can personally make your organization safer.

-Changing your mindset—and building it into all your communication with end users—provides a solid cornerstone for building a successful awareness and training program that your user base will embrace.
+Changing your mindset—and building it into your cybersecurity training—provides a solid cornerstone for building a successful awareness and training program that your user base will embrace.